 While many users still rely on the classic editor, there are many who have made the switch and are not looking back.
-That’s much awesome Gutenberg is.
+That’s much awesome the new editor is.

-But there is one thing Gutenberg cannot do.
+But there is one thing the Block editor cannot do.
 It doesn’t let you directly add a nofollow link.
-In Gutenberg, you’ll have to add a nofollow manually.
+You’ll have to add a nofollow manually.

 You might be thinking you can use those good old nofollow plugins.
 Well, I’m sorry to break it to you but those plugins don’t work with the new Gutenberg block editor.

 That’s probably why you’re here looking for a solution.

 Well, in this article, I’m going to show you how to add nofollow links in WordPress block editor.

 What is a Nofollow Link?

 To understand what a nofollow link, you need to first understand what the hyperlink tag looks like in HTML.

 Here’s an example –